Updated April 2021

 Ability to suspend visiting

-In the event of any suspected or actual outbreak of COVID-19, or a suspected or known case of COVID-19 within the home / service, visitor restrictions may need to be immediately implemented which suspend some of these enabling approaches and will include exclusion of any non–essential visitors. (this includes any contractors visiting the home).
+In the event of any suspected or actual outbreak of COVID-19, or a suspected or known case of COVID-19 within the home / service, will allow residents to receive one visitor who could also be an ”essential care giver” (though numbers may be increased in exceptional circumstances such as end of life )visitor restrictions may need to be immediately implemented which suspend some of these enabling approaches and will include exclusion of any non–essential visitors.
+(Exclusion of non-essential visitors may include any contractors visiting the home).

-This will be implemented in a transparent manner with open and clear communication to residents and relevant family members; this could mean that a visitor will be turned away if a suspected case has come to light during the time it has taken them to travel to the home.
+This will be implemented in a transparent manner with open and clear communication to residents and relevant family members; this could mean that a visitor will be turned away if a suspected case has come to light during the time, it has taken them to travel to the home.
+As explained above one visitor will be permitted in the event of an outbreak, this does not need to be the same visitor each visit.

 Rights and responsibilities